andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 The concept of near enemies should be very familiar to anyone who has worked in software for even a short while - we have _many_ near enemies: great examples can be seen in the adoption of so-called "Agile" methodologies, and more recently in the drive towards "DevOps culture".

-In our opinion, the application of DDD, especially at scale is another one of them.
+In our opinion, the application of DDD, especially at scale is another one of these.

 Why do Near Enemies arise?
 They arise because people do not engage fully with a concept.